HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Mudra (symbolic/ritual hand gesture)
 - MOTHNODE_ Dharmic Justice
 - MOTHNODE_ Ahimsa (cause no injury, do no harm)
+- MOTHNODE_ Sunyata / Void (meditative dwelling, an emancipation of the mind by emptiness being consequent upon the realization that "the world is empty of self or anything pertaining to self".
+Form is emptiness, emptiness is form.
+Emptiness is not separate from form, form is not separate from emptiness.
+Whatever is form is emptiness, whatever is emptiness is form.)

 [cover] [type of album] [narrative? conceptual? abstract?]